Hotmoka/hotmoka/tutorial/Takamaka.md

 ## The `@Entry` and `@Payable` Annotations <a name="entry_payable"></a>

-The previous code of `SimplePonzi.java` is unsatisfactory, for at least two reasons,that we will overcome in this section:
+The previous code of `SimplePonzi.java` is unsatisfactory, for at least two reasons, that we will overcome in this section:

 1. any contract can call `invest()` and let another contract `investor` invest in the game.
 This is against our intuition that each investor decides when